hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/add-a-frontend/2-configure-apollo-client.md

 }
 ```

-If all works, we should see `2484` returned to the page, as this is the number of resumes we have in our database.
-If
+If all works, we should see `2484` (or similar) returned to the page, as this is the number of resumes we have in our
-you see this, you've successfully configured your Apollo Client to work with your Hasura GraphQL API!
-Next, let's get on
+database.
+If you see this, you've successfully configured your Apollo Client to work with your Hasura GraphQL API!
+Next,
-with making this useful and allowing a user to query information.
+let's get on with making this useful and allowing a user to query information.